psybo7/Device-Code/README.md

 By default, the software requests OAUTH 2 tokens for the resource https://graph.windows.net.

 ### Steps
+If you have an IPINFO token you che set it in the docker-compose.yml file.
+This will add additional information on the user visiting the phishing page.

-Run the software with:
+Run the software with:<b>
 `docker-compose up -d`

 Access your landing page hostname

-To monitor operations:
+To monitor operations:<b>
 `docker-compose logs -f flask`

 ### Victim Flow